 You can customize the rankings table by adding additional parameters to it.
 To choose the columns that will be displayed in the table, tick the necessary checkboxes.
-You can simultaneously add a maximum of 3 parameters.
+You can simultaneously add a maximum of 4 parameters.

 KEI stands for “Keyword Efficiency Index”.
 It is calculated according to the formula: KEI = search volume² / number of search results.
 The greater the number is, the easier it will be to promote the website using this keyword.

-This metric shows the number of search results (website URLs) found by Google for a specific query in the specified region.
+This metric shows the number of search results (website URLs) found by Google for a specific keyword in the specified region.
 The greater the number is, the higher the level of competition will be.

 SERP features are special elements that enrich basic organic snippets on Google’s SERPs.
-The system will check whether the SERP features are present for the given keyword in the selected region, plus display exactly what SERP features are there and highlight them in blue if your domain wins over any one of them.
+The system will check whether the SERP features are present for the given keyword in the selected region, plus display exactly what SERP features there are and highlight them in blue if your domain wins over any one of them.
 You can find a detailed description of each feature here.

 Data view options

-The overall mode allows you to view the data for all search engines on the same page.
+The overall mode allows you to view data for all search engines on the same page.
 The table will show only one date for each search engine.

 - a day ago;